Arrays and Lists in SQL Server

 Call Overhead

 In the tests for SQL 2000 and SQL 2005, I measured execution times server-side only, feeling that client-side timing would suffer from random network disturbances.
 But with the advent of table-valued parameters, this position became untenable.
-There is all reason to ask if there is any extra overhead with using TVPs.
+There is all reason to ask if there is any extra overhead to pass TVPs.

 Methodology